Medical Treatment for Hair Loss

-Based on a patient’s medical and genetic history, Dr. Agullo and Dr. Palladino will make an informed decision regarding the course of treatment to be taken.
-If they feel hair loss and balding can be curbed with methods other than hair transplantation, these will be prescribed and the progress will be monitored closely.
+Based on a patient’s medical and genetic history, Dr. Agullo will make an informed decision regarding the course of treatment to be taken.
+If he feels hair loss and balding can be curbed with methods other than hair transplantation, these will be prescribed and the progress will be monitored closely.

-With years of experience in Cosmetic Surgery and thousands of successful hair transplants under their belts, Dr. Agullo and Dr. Palladino will help you fight hair loss either Surgically or Nonsurgically.
+With years of experience in Cosmetic Surgery and thousands of successful hair transplants under his belt, Dr. Agullo will help you fight hair loss either Surgically or Nonsurgically.
 A further breakdown of these categories yields the following information:

 - PRP (Protein Rich Plasma) Injections

 - Hair Transplant

 Depending on the extent of balding, the type of method preferred, soundness of medical history and the patient’s tolerance for recovery, every hair loss case at Southwest is different and has its own needs.
 Therefore, the surgeons firmly believe in providing individual care to one and all.

 Non Surgical Ways to Treat Hair Loss

 While you may be all set to get a hair transplant, making this decision without the doctor’s consent or prior to the physical and medical exam is unwise.
 A lot of patients coming in at Southwest with hair loss concerns are not ideal candidates for a Hair Transplant because either their condition is not too advanced or because they do not have stable donor areas.

 In either case, the surgeons then prescribe non surgical ways to deal with the problem.
 These have been discussed in detail in the later sections.